petehawkes/Nature-of-Code/Learning-Notes.md

 NOC_1_2_bouncingball_vectors

-- what's the difference between Loc () and PhysLoc () ?
+- what's the difference between Loc () and PhysLoc ().
+They are the same
 - JC pointed me to IncTranslation.
-I think I'm making some assumptions about respiration that are causing problems with my logic.
+I think I'm making some assumptions about respiration that are causing problems with my logic? (nope, I was setting bounds that didn't account for the Feld's Loc () in a broader context.

 OLD METHOD